nanduu04/USoccer/README.md

 An Application that allows users to search activities near their location and allow them to join. specs and scopes tbd.

-Originally made in 2019, remaking from scratch again.
+Originally made in 2019, remaking from scratch again in 2023.

 ## Quickstart